THE ROOTS OF FLOW

 STYLES OF PRACTICE YOU’LL STUDY

-ASHTANGA VINYASA, FUNDAMENTALS: An intelligently structured sequence where each breath is taken with intention.
+Meditation in Movement — an intelligently structured sequence where each breath is taken with intention.
 Practice starts with flowing sun salutations and standing poses, and gradually progresses towards a seated postures, backbends and inversions.

-HATHA YOGA: breathing techniques (pranayama and bandha) and philosophies of tantra yoga, moving our internal energies to more easily ground ourselves in the present moment, both on and off the mat.
+Breathing techniques (pranayama and bandha) and philosophies of tantra yoga, moving our internal energies to more easily ground ourselves in the present moment, both on and off the mat.

 Our goal is to set you up on the path of deep study, to fuel your explorations into who you are, and what kind of teacher you want to become.